JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/obsfunctions/index.rst

 :ref:`Conditional <Conditional>`
   Create an array of ints, floats, strings or date times using a series of where clauses.

+:ref:`DrawObsErrorFromFile <DrawObsErrorFromFile>`
+    Derive observation error values by interpolating an array loaded from a file, representing the variance or covariance matrix (of which only the diagonal elements are taken into account), indexed by coordinates whose names correspond to ObsSpace variables.
+This file can potentially contain a collection ("stack") of such matrices.

+:ref:`DrawValueFromFile <DrawValueFromFile>`
+    Derive values by interpolating an array loaded from a file, indexed by coordinates whose names correspond to ObsSpace variables

+:ref:`FillAveragedProfileData <FillAveragedProfileData>`
+   Copy values from an observed atmospheric profile to the same profile averaged onto model levels.

 :ref:`HydrometeorCheckAMSUA <HydrometeorCheckAMSUA>`
   AMSU-A cloud and precipitation checks